QubesOS/qubes-doc/user/downloading-installing-upgrading/upgrade/upgrade-to-r3_2.md

 In order to do that, please see the
 [Fedora 23 template upgrade instructions](/doc/templates/fedora/#upgrading).

-1. Open a terminal in the TemplateVM (or StandaloneVM).
+1. Open a terminal in the template (or StandaloneVM).
 (E.g., use Qubes VM Manager's right-click menu, choose "Run Command in VM," and type `gnome-terminal` there.)